1suleyman/cloud-engineering-101/Module-01-Computer-Fundamentals/Lesson-01-What-is-a-Computer.md

+# Lesson 01 – What is a Computer?

+## Learning Objective

+Understand what a computer is and identify its four fundamental functions.

+---

+## Notes

-What is computer?
+### What is a computer?

-- A computer is programmable machine
+- A computer is a programmable machine.

-What four fundamental functions does a computer perform?
+### What are the four fundamental functions of a computer?

-1. Input - Receive data
+1. Input – Receive data.
-2. Processing - Execute intructions on that data
+2. Processing – Execute instructions on that data.
-3. Storage - Save or retrieve data when needed
+3. Storage – Save or retrieve data when needed.
-4. Output - Return a result
+4. Output – Return a result.